Basket Case Interview

 BC: Any Onion stories?

-JH: I was hired by the then Editor-in-Chief, Robert Siegel, who wrote the screenplay for the Oscar-nominated Mickey Rourke film “The Wrestler.”
-The Onion never published its address, so if you didn’t know where the office was you probably didn’t belong there.
-As I recall, it might’ve been against the rules for Onion staff to tell non-Onion people where the office was; that seems right.
-Most of The Onion people that I worked with have gone on to other areas: SNL, The Daily Show, Comedy Central, etc. – The Onion’s a good place to pass through if you’re a creative person, writers especially.
-Most people have heard of The Onion, so it’s a good resume-builder to help open doors if you need it.
+JH: The Onion never published its address, so if you didn’t know where the office was you probably didn’t belong there.
+As I recall, it might’ve been against the rules for Onion staff to tell non-Onion people where the office was.
+The Onion’s a really great place to pass through if you’re a creative person, writers especially.

 BC: Have you opened any doors with it?